-Our primary competition in the separator market is from Polypore, Asahi Kaisei, Entek, Sumitomo, Ube, Toray and others.
+Our primary competition in the separator market is from Polypore, Celgard, Entek and Toray.

 To compete successfully, we intend to continue to build on the advantages offered by our technology.
 In addition, our sales and marketing teams continuously target new major customers.